-SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-Q

-X Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the quarterly period ended March 31, 2009

-OR

-Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from to

-> Commission file number: 0-27756

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-13-3648318 (I.R.S.
-Employer Identification No.)

-352 Knotter Drive, Cheshire, Connecticut 06410 (Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-N/A

-(Former name, former address, and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 45 of Regulation S-T (§ 232,404 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Yes 🗆 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.:

-Large accelerated filer \boxtimes Accelerated filer \Box Non-accelerated filer \Box Smaller reporting company \Box (Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in rule 12b-2 of the Act)

-Yes □ No ⊠
+3 / FORM 10-Q ☑ Quarterly report pursuant to Section 13 (or 15(d) of the Securities Exchange Ac et of 1934 For the quart terly period ended June 30, 2009 OR ☐ Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Ac ct of 1934 For the trans ition period from to • Commission file number: 0-27756 Pharmaceuticals, (Exact name of registrant as specified in its charter) Inc. Delaware (State or other jurisdiction of incorporation or organization) 13-3648318 (I.R.S.
+Employer Identification No.) Knotter Drive, Cheshire, Connecticut 06410 (Address of principal executive offices) (Zip Code) 0 203-272-2596 Registrant's telephone number, including area code) (Former name, i $N\!/\!A$ former address, and former fiscal year, if changed since last report) during the preceding filed all reports required to be filed by Section 13 nat the registrant was required to file such reports 34 to be submitted and J mitted electronically and posted on its corporate on S-T (§ 232,404 of this chapter) during the prece ge accelerated filer, an accelerated filer, a non-acc and "smaller reporting company" in Rule 12b-2 ee Large accelerated file er 🗵 Accelerated filer Non-accelerated file r □ (do not check if a smaller rep orting company) Smaller reporting company